 Recognizing a gas leak

-Natural gas is odorless and invisible so, as a safety precaution, a harmless additive is added to give gas a rotten egg or sulfur-like odor.
-You can recognize a natural gas leak in several other ways, including an unusual hissing noise, blowing dirt for no apparent reason, an unusual dry spot in the ground or dead vegetation for no apparent reason, bubbling water, and frozen ground in warm weather.
+Natural gas may pose a hazard, especially if released in confined spaces.
+It's important to be able to identify signs of a natural gas leak, especially the rotten egg-like odor that we add so that you can smell natural gas.
+You can recognize a natural gas leak in several other ways, including an unusual hissing noise, blowing dirt for no apparent reason, an unusual dry spot in the ground or dead vegetation for no apparent reason, a white cloud, mist, fog, or bubbles in standing water, and frozen ground in warm weather.

 DO NOT RELY on sense of smell alone to detect natural gas

 The sense of smell for most people is a highly reliable indicator of a natural gas release.
 However, continued exposure to the odorant can desensitize the sense of smell.
 Additionally, the smell of natural gas can be masked by other odors in the area.

 In certain rare situations, the odor intensity can be diminished by physical and/or chemical processes, such as when gas passes through certain soil conditions.
 “Odor fade” is a phenomenon that can occur when the level of odorant is reduced or becomes ineffective for various reasons including physical or chemical processes, absorption into new piping systems, or absorption into soils, human insensitivity or inability to smell, among other things.